lilott8/CS220-Final/README.md

 ##TODO:

- - finish the prim's boost implementation
+ - fix the output of the dijkstra, so that it can be moved into Kruskal's
  - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - figure out why the map coords need to be switched in init!
  - place edges into btree *(Resolved)*